Programs of Study

 8:30 am to 4:00 pm

 We offer developmental mathematics classes as well as the standard lower division (first and second year) college level classes.
 Classes start as early as 6:45am and end as late as 10:00pm.
 We also offer accelerated classes where in one semester students complete the material traditionally offered in two separate classes.
-SMC offers classes on its main campus as well as five satellite campuses; remember make sure to leave sufficient time between classes if you schedule classes at multiple sites.
+SMC offers classes on its main campus as well as five satellite campuses.

 Our Math Lab